 2014 CalCOFI Conference was held at the Scripps Seaside Forum, Scripps Institution of Oceanography, in La Jolla, CA ( Map ) Dec 8 - 10.
 Thanks to everyone who attended and participated.
 We hope to see you at the 2015 CalCOFI Conference.

-The topic for this year's Symposium convened by Dave Checkley, SIO: Predicting the California Current System
+The topic for the 2014 Symposium convened by Dave Checkley, SIO: Predicting the California Current System

 The 2013 CalCOFI Conference was held in the NOAA Fisheries Southwest Fisheries Science Center on the Scripps Institution of Oceanography Campus, in La Jolla, CA, 9-11 December, 2013 ( Map ).

 Thanks to all presenters and attendees for making it such a great success.
 We hope you will join us next fall for CalCOFI Conference 2014.